Reston, Virginia: Economy

+Of the 20 largest venture capital firms in the Washington, D.C. area, five are in Reston.
+The amount of capital under management of the Reston firms, $6.9 billion, represents 53% of those top 20 regional venture capital firms.

+Reston also serves as the headquarters for the North American command of the German armed forces which oversees upwards up 1,500 troops deployed in the United States at any given time.

+Arts and culture

 A special tax district within Fairfax County was created to fund various recreational, educational, and cultural activities in Reston.
-The Reston Community Center (RCC) is a core element, with its main building in south Reston at Hunters Woods Plaza and featuring a theater, indoor heated swimming pool with Jacuzzi, ballroom, meeting rooms, and classroom space.
+The Reston Community Center (RCC) is a core element, with its main building in south Reston at Hunters Woods Plaza and featuring a theater, indoor heated swimming pool with jacuzzi, ballroom, meeting rooms, and classroom space.
 A smaller RCC branch is at Lake Anne Plaza.

-Parks and recreation

-Building on Robert Simon's emphasis on preserving green space and providing recreational opportunities, Reston features over 55 miles of walking and hiking paths for residents, with currently about 250 acres of woodlands and open space.
-Reston is noted for its tree canopy, which currently covers about half of Reston's total area.
-It is one of only 8 American localities to be a member of the worldwide Biophilic Cities Organization, which promotes the importance of protecting and promoting nature within urban areas.